 Balancing Humor and Sincerity

 Effective speeches blend humor with sincerity to connect with the audience emotionally.
-Include light-hearted jokes or witty remarks early in the speech to engage listeners but balance these moments with heartfelt insights about what this graduation means for you all as peers heading into future endeavors.
+Include light-hearted jokes or witty remarks early in the speech to engage listeners but balance these moments with heartfelt insights about what this graduation means.
+A good rule of thumb: make them laugh in the first two minutes, then earn the right to make them feel something deeper.

 Keeping It Brief and Engaging

 Conciseness keeps your audience attentive from start to finish.
 Aim for a speech length of 5-10 minutes, ensuring each section delivers value without overstaying its welcome.
-Engage listeners by varying your vocal delivery – pause for impact after significant statements and modulate your tone to highlight emotional parts of the speech.
+Engage listeners by varying your vocal delivery, pause for impact after significant statements and modulate your tone to highlight emotional parts of the speech.
+Remember: no one has ever complained that a graduation speech was too short.

 Editing and Refining Your Speech